kreteshq/kretes/README.md

 await db('widgets').where({ id: 2 }).update({ name: 'Widget 22' })
 ```

-### Controllers
+### Handlers

-A controller is a module which groups actions.
-Actions are functions operating in the context of a single route, i.e. `controllers/widgets/*.js` handle HTTP actions for `/widgets` route.
+A handler is a module which groups actions.
+Actions are functions operating in the context of a single route, i.e. actions defined in `handlers/widgets/` handle the `/widgets` route.

-Each action defined in a controller is responsible to connect the information received from the incoming request to underlaying data in your application (i.e. fetching/saving/updating) in order to produce a corresponding view e.g. a HTML page or a JSON payload.
+Each action defined in a handler is responsible to connect the information received from the incoming request to underlaying data in your application (i.e. fetching/saving/updating) in order to produce a corresponding view e.g. a HTML page or a JSON payload.

-Controllers may define up to five action.
+Handlers may define up to five action.
 Each action is placed in a separate file i.e. `browse`, `read`, `edit`, `add`, `delete` - in short **BREAD** (which is a kind of extension of CRUD approach).
 Each of those functions is triggered by a corresponding HTTP method i.e. `browse()` and `read()` by `GET`, `edit()` by `PUT`, `add()` by `POST` and finally `destroy()` by `DELETE`.

-Here's an example of a controller with five actions defined in `controllers/widgets/` directory.
+Here's an example of a handler with five actions defined in `handlers/widgets/` directory.

-`controllers/widgets/browse.js`:
+Inside `handlers/widgets/browse.js`:

 ```js
 const { ok } = require('huncwot/response');